lina-boljka/lina-boljka.github.io/_pages/publications.md

 <b><font color="slateblue">Submitted/In review/In press</font></b>

 [ENG] Pikovnik, M., Ž. Zaplotnik, <b>L. Boljka</b>, and N. Žagar: Indices of the Hadley circulation strength and associated circulation trends.
-Submitted.
+In review.
+[Discussion open <a href="https://doi.org/10.5194/wcd-2021-50">on WCD website</a>]

 [ENG] Zaplotnik, Ž., M. Pikovnik, <b>L. Boljka</b>: Recent Hadley circulation strengthening: a trend or multidecadal variability?
 In review.